rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

     "description": "An array of Resource objects, computed from RESADD interactions."
   },
   "priority": {
-    "type": "number[]",
+    "type": "string[]",
-    "description": "An array of indexes matching positions of resources in resources array.
+    "description": "An array of resource IDs.
 Changing this changes the order of default rendering.
-Example: [3,2,1].
-The first successful RESADD computes this to [0].
-Future changes are made with SETATTRIBUTE, and any resource not explicitly mentioned in the priority list is implied to go to the end of the list."
+Example: ['skdlj','wyeiu'].
+Changes are made with SETATTRIBUTE, and any resource not explicitly mentioned in the priority list is implied to go to the end of the list."
   },
   "logic": {
     "type": Logic[],